 God Has a Remnant of Jewish Believers

-11 “I say then, has God completely cast off His people?”
+11 “I ask then: Surely God hasn’t rejected his people?”
 God forbid!
-For I too am an Israelite, of the seed of Abraham, of the tribe of Benjamin.
-2 God has not cast off His people whom He foreknew.
-Or do you not know what the Scripture says about Elijah, how he pleads with God against Israel, saying, 3 “Lord, they have killed Your prophets and torn down Your altars, and I alone am left, and they seek my life”?1 4 But what does the divine response say to him?
-“I have reserved for Myself seven thousand men who have not bowed the knee to Baal.”2 5 In the same way, then, there is at this present time a remnant according to the election of grace.
-6 And if it is by grace, then it is no longer of works; otherwise grace is no longer grace.
+For I myself am an Israelite, of the seed of Abraham, of the tribe of Benjamin.
+2 God has not rejected his people whom he foreknew.
+Or don’t you know what the scripture says about Elijah, how he pleads with God against Israel, saying 3 “Lord, they’ve killed your prophets and torn down your altars, and I alone am left; and now they’re seeking my life”1?
+4 But what was the divine response to him?
+“I have reserved for myself seven thousand men who have not bent the knee to Baal.”2 5 In the same way, then, there is at this present time a remnant according to God’s gracious choice.
+6 And if this is by grace, it is no longer based on works; otherwise grace is no longer grace.

 Israel Will Be Grafted in Again

-11 “I say then, have they stumbled so as to fall beyond recovery?”
-God forbid!
-Rather, through their fall salvation has come to the Gentiles, so as to provoke them to jealousy.
-12 Now if their transgression is riches for the world, and their failure riches for the Gentiles, how much more will their fullness be!
+11 “I ask then: Have they stumbled so as never to rise again?”6 God forbid!
+Rather, through their fall salvation has come to the Gentiles in order to provoke the Jews to jealousy.
+12 But if their transgression means riches for the world, and their failure riches for the Gentiles, how much more their fullness!7

 Let the Gentiles be Grateful—and Fear!

-19 You will say to me then, “Branches were broken off that I might be grafted in.”
-20 Quite right: They were indeed broken off because of unbelief, and you stand by your faith.
-But do not be haughty, but fear.
-21 For if God did not spare the natural branches, neither will he spare you.
-22 Behold, then, the kindness and severity of God: on those who fell, severity, but towards you, God’s kindness, if you continue in His kindness; otherwise you too will be cut off.
-23 And they also, if they do not continue in unbelief, will be grafted in, for God is able to graft them in again.
-24 For if you were cut out from what is by nature a wild olive tree, and then, contrary to nature, grafted into a cultivated olive tree, how much more will these who are the natural branches be grafted back into their own olive tree?
+19 You will say to me then, “Branches were broken off so I could be grafted in.”
+20 True enough:11 They were indeed broken off due to unbelief, and you, due to your faith, stand.
+Nevertheless, don’t think too highly of yourself, but instead fear.
+21 For if God did not spare the natural branches, neither will he12 spare you.
+22 Behold, then, the kindness and the severity of God: on those who fell, severity, but towards you, God’s kindness, if indeed you continue in his kindness; otherwise you too will be cut off.
+23 And they—if they don’t continue in unbelief—will also be grafted in, for God is well able graft them in again.
+24 For if you were cut out from what by nature is a wild olive tree—and then, in a manner contrary to nature, grafted into a cultivated olive tree—how much more will these, the natural branches, be grafted back in to their own olive tree?

 The Mystery of God’s Plan for Jew and Gentile

-28 With respect to the gospel they are enemies for your sake; but with respect to the election of God, they are beloved for the sake of the fathers.
-29 For the gifts and the calling of God are without regret or change.7 30 For just as you once were disobedient to God, yet now have obtained mercy through their disobedience, 31 so now these also have been disobedient, so that through the mercy shown to you they also may now8 obtain mercy.
-32 For God has shut up all in disobedience, that He might have mercy on all.
+28 With respect to the gospel they are enemies for your sake; but with respect to divine election they are beloved for the sake of the fathers.
+For the gifts and the calling of God are without regret or change.15 30 For just as formerly you were disobedient to God, but now have received mercy through their disobedience, 31 so now they too have become disobedient, so that through the mercy shown to you they too may now16 obtain mercy.
+32 For God has consigned all to17 disobedience, so that he may have mercy on all.

 Eternal Praise for God’s Inscrutable Judgments